 Question-Score Identity Detection (Q-SID)

-Q-SID identifies groups of students whose scores for many exam questions are more similar to each other than is usual.
-Using this information, the course instructor can then compare the written answers of students within each identified group to determine if this similarity is due to collusion.
+Q-SID identifies groups of students whose question scores on exams are more similar to each other than is usual.
+Using this information, the course instructor can then compare the written answers of students within each group to determine if this similarity is due to collusion.

-Educational instructors upload an excel file that contains the scores to each question for each student who took the exam.
+Educational instructors upload an excel file that contains the scores to each question for each student who took the exam as well as each students' total score.
 Q-SID

 - gives each student a Collusion Score that defines the similarity of their exam to that of the partner in the class with the largest number of question scores identical to the student's,